Faculty and Staff

 Nila A. Sathe, M.A., M.L.I.S.

-Ms. Sathe is the Assistant Director of the Vanderbilt University EPC.
+Ms. Sathe is the Assistant Director of the Vanderbilt University EPC and holds a faculty appointment in the Department of Health Policy .
 She joined the EPC team in June of 2009, bringing with her expertise in communication, project management, organization, and appraisal of the literature.
-As a program manager for the EPC she orchestrates the various phases of evidence reviews and works closely with methods and content leads and project coordinators to ensure that reviews are on track.
+As a program manager and Assistant Director for the EPC she orchestrates the various phases of evidence reviews and works closely with methods and content leads and project coordinators to ensure that reviews are on track and participates as an investigator on review teams.
 She also contributes to literature abstracting and content development and contributes knowledge from her background in information science and informatics.